Getting Started

 Reduce Production Mistakes

-- Give production connections a distinct name, for example
+- Give production connections a distinct name such as

 - Review generated SQL before applying edits, imports, transfers, SQL files, or schema sync operations.